 Helping Our Planet,

-Forests are recognized as valuable ‘carbon sinks’, though not all forests are created equal.
-Some trees are especially good at storing carbon in their trunks, branches and roots, whereas other plants such as rushes and grasses add carbon to the soil and wetlands, but store little in their leaves and roots.
-Which is why we plant a huge variety of trees!
+Forests are recognised as valuable ‘carbon sinks’, though not all forests are created equal.
+Native trees are especially good at storing carbon in their trunks, branches and roots, whereas other plants such as rushes and grasses add carbon to the soil and wetlands, but store little in their leaves and roots.
+At Tahi, we plant a huge variety of native trees to ensure we can store as much carbon as possible.
 Native trees are relatively slow growing, although they continue to expand storage rates for 100 to 400 years, and then slowly decrease.
-For example, puriri trees grow quickly, they grow for most of their life (which can be very many centuries), and have a high carbon density wood.
+For example, Puriri trees grow quickly, they grow for most of their life (which can be very many centuries), and have a high carbon density wood.

 Karaka trees also have the first three characteristics, but they have a low-density wood, so they have a different carbon value.
 Native trees also have the added benefit of positive biodiversity impacts, such as flowers, seeds and fruit needed for birds and insects, or in the case of wetland rushes and sedges, they help retain water and soil and provide habitat and shade for bird, fish and insect species.